shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Exercise 1: Setting up your CSCI 211 environment

 The goal of this exercise is for you to set up your working directory for CSCI 211.
 You will start with an existing repository that contains starter code, Makefiles, and test files that are organized based on the lab and programming assignments for this course.
-You will work in this directory, adding your own files and code to complete the assignments.<br/>
+Throughout the semester, you will work in this directory, adding your own files and code to complete the assignments.<br/>

 > Note: Before completing this exercise, it would be helpful to first make sure you have an environment setup that allows you to use Linux and compile your code with the GNU g++ compiler (see the 211 Getting Started Instructions on Canvas).
 Mac and Windows users: make sure you can access at least one of the following: ecc-linux (access with ssh), the lab computers, an Ubuntu virtual machine, WSL2 (for Windows), or GitHub codespaces.<br>

 The starter repo for this class is available on GitHub in the CSUChico-CSCI211 organization.
 GitHub is a Git repository manager that provides version control and other features to build and manage software.<br>

 After you create a GitHub account, you will use a repo generation tool to generate a **private** version of the starter repo for yourself.
 Private visibility means that only select individuals (e.g. you and the instructor) will have access to the repo.
-A public repo would be visible to anyone on the internet, meaning other students could easily see it and steal your code -- this constitutes cheating and is a violation of academic integrity.
+A public repo would be visible to anyone on the internet, meaning other students could easily see your repo and steal your code -- this constitutes cheating and is a violation of academic integrity.
 There is **no reason** to make your CSCI 211 code public this semester OR after you have completed the class.
 Refer to the Honesty and Academic Integrity policy in the syllabus if you have questions about this.

 ### Git and GitHub Overview